Studies

 Paramedic Nurse´s degree provides you eligibility to apply for Master’s degree in UAS or universities and other higher education institutions in Finland and abroad.
 There are also options for continuing education.

-At Metropolia, you can study for example the following Master’s degrees:
+At Metropolia, you can study for example Advanced Practice Nursing Master’s degree.

 At university you can study for example Master´s degree in Nursing Science.